busy

 busy busy

-The toe pieces are the same width, but I cut off a bit of the end on the one shown here.
+The folding tips are the same width, but I cut off a bit of the end on the one shown here.

 busy busy